ArchipelagoMW/Archipelago/docs/world api.md

 #### Documenting Locations

 Worlds can optionally provide a `location_descriptions` map which contains human-friendly descriptions of locations and location groups.
-These descriptions will show up in location-selection options on the Weighted Options page.
-Extra indentation and single newlines will be collapsed into spaces.
+These descriptions will show up in location-selection options on the options pages.

 ```python
 # locations.py